jdamewood/OLD_Datum9390_GPS_TSIP_Decoder/README.md

 The other program datumserial.py reads directly from the serial port.
 Currently is it set up for 19200 baud with HW hand handshaking.
 The run this use <b>'python3 datumserial.py'.</b>

+The 'datumserial.py' was created using [Perplexity AI ver 3.20](https://www.perplexity.ai/) ver 3.20

 This software is GPL3.0 free to use as-is.

 Example serial capture: